 The statement of cash flows provides information regarding the JPA's cash receipts and cash disbursements during the year.
-This statement reports the JPA's cash activity as either Operating or Investing; the JPA had no Capital and Related Financing Activities for the year.
+This statement reports the JPA's cash activity as either Operating or Investing; the JPA had no Capital and Related Financing Activities or Noncapital and Related Financing Activities for the year.
 The statement of cash flows differs from the statement of revenues, expenses and changes in net position because it accounts only for transactions that result in cash receipts or cash disbursements.